Micronics: Foundation and growth (1986–1992)

 Micronics Computers was founded by Frank Lin, Dean Chang, Harvey Wong, and Minsiu Huang, four Taiwan-American electronics engineers and businessmen in Mountain View, California, in November 1986.
 Lin and Chang were the company's principal founders, the company originally based out of Lin's home garage in San Francisco.
 The two set out to found Micronics as an OEM vendor of IBM PC compatible motherboards for systems integrators to buy in bulk.
 While devoting their free time to developing Micronics as a side venture, Lin worked at TeleVideo in San Jose, while Chang worked at Silicon Compilers, another Silicon Valley hardware company.
 After Lin's neighbors complained of electromagnetic interference affecting the reception of their television sets, he and Chang contacted Wong and Huang, and the four pooled together $150,000 to formally incorporate Micronics in Mountain View.
 The company's first headquarters were a 400-square-foot office in the city.
 Their first products were motherboards based on Intel's 80286 and i386 processors.
 Micronics' i386-based motherboard in particular was closely based on that of Compaq's Deskpro 386 system.
 According to PC Week, it was the least-expensive i386 motherboard on the market at the time; they rated it a good value in terms of performance and expandability.

 Through their work contacts and after advertising in newspaper classifieds, Micronics was able to find customers for their motherboards, and in early 1987, the company received a $250,000 from several private investors based in the United States and Taiwan.
 The company sold $4 million worth of motherboards within nine months of their founding, netting $170,000 in profit.
 In 1989, the company released their first motherboard based on the Extended Industry Standard Architecture (EISA) bus, which was devised by the so-called Gang of Nine consortium (led by Compaq) as an open-standard competitor to IBM's Micro Channel.
-In 1990, Micronics announced their first i486-based motherboards and received an additional $5 million in capital investments from companies in the United States, Hong Kong, and Japan.
+In 1990, Micronics announced its first i486-based motherboards and received an additional $5 million in capital investments from companies in the United States, Hong Kong, and Japan.

 Micronics by early 1991 had moved to a larger office in Fremont, California, where they employed 215 people.
 The company projected revenues of nearly $100 million for 1991.
 In January 1991, the company announced their first family of X terminals at the UniForum show in Dallas, Texas.
 Called the 3X and 4X, Micronics' terminals respectively featured i386 and i486 processors and could double as MS-DOS workstations.
 The terminals featured bespoke X Window System server software developed by the company.
 In August 1991, Micronics made a deal with Alpha Microsystems of Santa Ana to supply the latter with $4 million worth of computer system components.
-Simultaneously, Micronics released their first portable computer, the Mport 325.
+Simultaneously, Micronics released its first portable computer, the Mport 325.
 Featuring a laptop-esque clamshell design while lacking a battery, the Mport 325 featured an i386 processor clocked at 25 MHz and a 6.9-inch-diagonal monochrome LCD.